barend-van-der-merwe/courses-ggy-718/Day 3 - Exploratory data analysis and hypothesis testing  (2 Sessions).md

 ---
 ## Session 2: Hypothesis testing
 #### t-Test
-1. The t-Test is a parametric test for the difference between two samples ([[Ebdon1985]]) based on their means ([[Rogerson2003]]).
-2. It is only suitable for data that are on the interval scale ([[Ebdon1985]]).
-3. The null hypothesis of the t-Test holds that the two samples are random samples from a common, normally distributed population ([[Ebdon1985]]).
+The t-Test is a parametric test for the difference between two samples ([[Ebdon1985]]) based on their means ([[Rogerson2003]]).
+It is only suitable for data that are on the interval scale ([[Ebdon1985]]).
+The null hypothesis of the t-Test holds that the two samples are random samples from a common, normally distributed population ([[Ebdon1985]]).

-4. To demonstrate the code used for this type of test, the `mars-craters-subset.csv` data is used.
+To demonstrate the code used for this type of test, the `mars-craters-subset.csv` data is used.
 This is a subset of the data used earlier containing only the named craters that have a depth that is not reported as 0.
 The goal of the test is to determine whether there is a significant difference in the depth of craters between the northern and southern hemispheres.
-5. From the results we can see that the p-value is 0.0004 which indicates that there is a significant difference between the depth of the craters in the northern hemisphere and the depth of the craters in the southern hemisphere (see table below for a guide on how to interpret p-values (based on [[Jaisingh2006]])).
+From the results we can see that the p-value is 0.0004 which indicates that there is a significant difference between the depth of the craters in the northern hemisphere and the depth of the craters in the southern hemisphere (see table below for a guide on how to interpret p-values (based on [[Jaisingh2006]])).

-6. The results of the `stats.ttest_ind()` function is a stat structure used by the Scipy package called a `TtestResult` object.
+The results of the `stats.ttest_ind()` function is an object used by the Scipy package called a `TtestResult`.
 If we assign this object to a variable, we can then extract the p-value as an attribute of the object.

 | p-value                 | Interpretation                                         |
 | ----------------------- | ------------------------------------------------------ |